epictitus/crunch-fitness/cr-db/README.md

 HTTP streams without going through the mongo server nor using a mongo client driver.

+**Issues**: I perhaps mistakenly took this statement in the test comments at face value:

+    # you _should_ be able to save S-O-10k if you convert booleans to boolean and use integers for categories.

+So I tried to make sure I could load 10k rows.
+My assumption was that this was needed for the next step, ``test_select_with_filter``, to get enough usable values (since there are so few female programmers.)

+However, there were several problems with loading the S-O-10k.csv file:

+-   S-O-10k.csv has no header row.
+I created S-O-10k-with-headers.csv from the first 10000 rows in Stack-Overflow-Developer-Survey-2017.csv to remedy that problem.

+-   The math doesn't really work out.
+Consider that there are 415 columns and 10000 rows, that results in 4.15M cells.
+That gives us only an average of 4.04 bytes per cell to make the 16M limit.
+That's pretty harsh.

+    But, I rationalized, if all the categories are converted to integers, and Mongo economizes on storage of null and boolean and small integers, I figured it could be possible.
+Barely.
+So I persisted in converting all category values to enumerated integers.

+-   However, things broke down when I got to the ``WantWorkLanguage`` column.
+It is a set of programming languages, represented in the CSV file as nasty long strings of semicolon-separated values; pretty much unique for each programmer.
+Feeling really committed at this point, I handled this column as a set encoded with a bitmapped integer (implemented with ``BitmappedSetColumn``, with unit tests.)

+-   Even after all my hard work of converting literally *every* cell from a string to numeric representation, I still couldn't make it under the 16M limit.
+My final calculated dataset size (see ``calc_dataset_size()`` in the ``cr.db.helper`` modules) was 25581143 bytes, still 1.52 times the 16MB limit.
+I hope I get points for effort here!

 ## ``test_select_with_filter``

 Answer but don't code: what would a generic solution look like to compare